gear

 Little Labs VOG Little Labs® Voice of God

-Does just what the name sounds like.
-They call it a “magnifying glass” for low-end frequencies, adding heft and precision to bass or kick drums.
-On vocals, it simulates the proximity effect of chest resonance.
-Just two knobs, plus a couple of buttons to set the frequency sweep center.
+Adds heft and precision to bass or kick.
+On vocals, simulates the proximity effect of chest resonance.
+Adjustable frequency sweep center.

 Little Labs IBP Little Labs® IBP Phase Alignment Tool